aishwarya-1999/aishwarya-1999/README.md

 ## Hi, I'm Aishwarya!

-- A data enthusiast with a knack for turning numbers into meaningful stories.
+- A data Analyst with a knack for turning numbers into meaningful stories.
 I love diving into data, uncovering trends, and creating visuals that make complex information easy to understand.
 - This portfolio is a collection of projects that I’m excited to share, reflecting my journey and growth in the world of data analytics.

 ## Skills & Tools